aerogear/datasync-voyager/doc/guides/conflicts.md

-## Conflict resolution
+# Conflict Resolution

 ## Prerequisites:

 - GraphQL server with resolvers
 - Database or any other form of data storage that can cause data conflicts

-## Pluggable conflict resolution
+## Pluggable Conflict Resolution

-Pluggable conflict resolution is an concept that allows developers to define handling for collisions between data sent to resolver and data that is currently stored in the server.
+Pluggable conflict resolution is a concept that allows developers to define handling for collisions between data sent to resolver and data that is currently stored in the server.

-Pluggable conflict resolution supports following implementations:
+Pluggable conflict resolution supports the following implementations:
 - `VersionedObjectState`: depends on version field supplied in objects (used by default when importing conflictHandler)
 - `HashObjectState`: depends on hash calculated from entire object

+Implementations are based on the `ObjectState` interface that can be extended to provide custom implementation for conflict detection

-## Enabling conflict resolution mechanism
+## Enabling Conflict Resolution

 To enable conflict resolution developers need to use one of the pluggable conflict resolution strategies in each individual resolver.
-Depending on strategy developers will need to provide additional details.
+Depending on the strategy developers will need to provide additional details.

-### Version based conflict resolution
+### Version Based Conflict Resolution

 1. Add conflict package dependency to project